 If you care about your oral health, monitor sugar consumption carefully and visit a dentist regularly.

-We understand that everyone enjoys sweets, so if you have any questions about having a beautiful smile and your favorite chocolates (that you probably can’t stop eating), please contact York Orthodontics.
+We understand that everyone enjoys sweets, so if you have any questions about having a beautiful smile and your favorite chocolates (that you probably can’t stop eating) or orthodontic treatment, please contact us at York Orthodontics.